-Stop taking this medicine and go to hospital at once if you have
+Stop taking Warfarin and go to hospital at once if you have:

-• a rare allergic reaction such as swelling of the face, tongue, lips and throat, difficulty breathing, severe itching of your skin with raised lumps.
-You may need urgent medical attention.
+a rare allergic reaction such as swelling of the face, tongue, lips and throat, difficulty breathing, severe itching of your skin with raised lumps.
+You may need urgent medical attention. if you fall or injure yourself during treatment, especially if you hit your head.
+Please seek urgent medical attention.
+You may need to be checked by a doctor, as you may be at increased risk of bleeding